natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/AJS37.md

 * High top speed at sea level
 * Responsive flight controls with great turning rate
-* Excellent loadout options of air-to-air and air-to-ground armament, including unguided and guided weaponry
 * Can be equipped with a drop tank
 * Reverse Thrust for fast braking after touching down
-* Access to strong RB74 and RB24J IR missiles
+* Access to strong RB74 IR missiles

 '''Cons:'''

 * Substandard energy retention during turns, made worse by the mediocre acceleration at low speeds
 * Afterburner consumes a lot of fuel
 * Mediocre airbrakes
-* No internal mounted cannon, only external 30mm cannons without tracers
+* No internal mounted cannon, only external 30 mm cannons without tracers
 * Flaps only useful during landings
+* Very limited loadout options as guns, countermeasures, air-to-air and air-to-ground missiles all compete for the same slots
+* AGM-65A as only guided air-to-ground ordnance, with a lock-on-range on moving targets of only 4km or less

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->